Director of Rugby

-Lee Blackett joined Wasps last season from Rotherham Titans where he was Head Coach for the last two seasons.
-Blackett replaced Stephen Jones who has returned to Llanelli Scarlets.
+Lee Blackett joined Wasps ahead of the 2015/16 season from Rotherham Titans where he was Head Coach for the previous two seasons.
+Blackett replaced Stephen Jones who returned to Scarlets.

-The Chester-born coach has achieved great success with Rotherham Titans over recent seasons.
+The Chester-born coach achieved great success with Rotherham Titans over his two seasons there.
 Helping them to consecutive Championship play-off semi-finals.

-The 32-year-old became the youngest coach in the Championship in 2013 when he took the Rotherham job aged just 30.
+The 34-year-old became the youngest coach in the Championship in 2013 when he took the Rotherham job aged just 30.

 Before coaching Lee enjoyed a playing career with Rotherham Titans and Leeds Carnegie as a centre and wing.

 He still holds the record of fastest try scored in the Premiership during his time with Leeds (8.28 seconds Leeds v Falcons, 21 Mar 08, for trivia buffs!)

 Andy Titterrell enjoyed an impressive playing career with Sale Sharks, Gloucester Rugby, Leeds Carnegie, Edinburgh Rugby and London Welsh.
 The hooker's on-field achievements included winning the Premiership in 2006 with Sale and representing England and the Lions on their 2005 tour of New Zealand.

 After retiring Titterrell joined Wasps in 2014 as a Forwards Coach and Breakdown Specialist.
 Titterrell helped the club finish the 2015/16 season in 3rd place, qualifying for the Premiership playoff, as well as reaching the European Champions Cup Semi Final.

 Titterrell was then invited to coach the Forwards for The England Saxons on their successful Tour of South Africa, helping them to a 2-0 Series win over South Africa A that same season.